 - Undergraduate summer internship:

 The undergraduate internship is designed for students interested in pursuing a graduate degree in art conservation or a related field.
 The internship will focus on preventive conservation and collections management with an introduction to the examination of objects.
 Treatment projects will be dependent upon the applicant's prior experience.
 Applicants must have completed an introductory course in general chemistry.

-The Development department is the primary fundraising team for the Foundation.
+The Development department is the primary fundraising team at the Barnes.
 It comprises Annual Giving, Institutional Giving, Major Gifts, and Development Services.